-Firstly, 3rd party providers tends to be cheaper than carrier insurance (especially when there are no minimums or other fees).
-The providers also offer more flexibility for shipping packages abroad and higher declared values on a wider range of items.
+Firstly, 3rd party providers tend to have cheaper shipping insurance costs than carrier insurance (especially when there are no minimums or other fees).
+The providers also offer more flexibility for shipping packages internationally and higher declared values on a wider range of items.

 A major advantage is the simpler claims processing procedure.
 Most will complete your claim, whether for damage or loss, in just one to two weeks.
 Plus, they usually require photographic evidence rather than in-person, physical proof.

 There are a number of reasons why you should purchase insurance for your packages and almost none to dissuade you.
 To receive insurance for the full value of any item, avoid a lengthy claims period, and spend less, pick a 3rd party insurance provider like Cabrella.
 When you automate the process for all your orders, it requires no more effort than purchasing from a carrier, and you’ll receive all the benefits of parcel shipping insurance.